Our personnel should:

 The Conduct and Discipline Unit website provides more detailed information on all these issues.

-To improve transparency and accountability in the handling of cases of misconduct the Department of Peace Operations has requested that each Troop Contributing Country (TCC) provide the legal framework applicable to its contingent when deployed to a UN Mission.
+To improve transparency and accountability in the handling of cases of misconduct the Department of Peace Operations has requested that each Troop and/or Police Contributing Country provide the legal framework applicable to its contingent or personnel when deployed to a UN Mission.

 While the information contained in the Member State fact sheet is periodically updated, the United Nations does not guarantee that the information provided is correct, complete or up to date.
 The fact sheet reproduces content received from the Member States and, therefore, the United Nations is not responsible for the content nor can it guarantee its accuracy.